kmjones1979/scaffold-eth-2-solidity/README.md

 ---

-## Checkpoint 2: Creating a Subgraph
+## Checkpoint 2: Extending our frontend

 ---

-## Checkpoint 3: Extending our frontend

----

-## Checkpoint 4: 💾 Deploy your contract! 🛰
+## Checkpoint 3: 💾 Deploy your contract! 🛰

 🛰 Ready to deploy to a public testnet?!?